 Net revenues.
 Net revenues in 2007 totaled \$28.1 million, representing an increase of \$10.2 million, or 57.5%, over 2006.
 Of this increase, \$8.1 million was attributable to increased sales of Acetadote, and \$2.8 million was attributable to increased sales of Kristalose.
 These increases were partially offset by a \$0.6 million decrease in co-promotion and other revenue.
 In April 2006, we entered into an agreement to acquire the exclusive U.S. commercial rights to Kristalose and began recording revenue based on shipments of the product.
 Prior to April 2006, we co-promoted Kristalose and recorded a co-promotion fee based on a percentage of the product's sales.
 The increase in sales of Acetadote was primarily due to increased market share in our target area for the treatment of acetaminophen toxicity, a one-time sale to an international customer for \$0.9 million and the impact of additional sales representatives.
-Other income in 2006 was primarily comprised of co-promotion fees related to Kristalose and grant related activity.
+Other income in 2006 was primarily comprised of co-promotion fee srelated to Kristalose and grant related activity.

 Gross product sales were reduced by \$2.4 million and \$2.1 million in 2007 and 2006, respectively.
-In 2007, this reduction included \$1.1 million for damaged and expired product returns, \$0.6 million for cash discounts, \$0.4 million related to fee-for-service costs and \$0.2 million for estimated rebates, chargebacks, and discounts related to Kristalose.
-For 2006, this reduction included \$0.7 million related to damaged and expired product returns, \$0.3 million related to cash discounts, \$0.2 million related to fee-for-service costs and \$1.0 million related to estimated rebates, chargebacks, and discounts related to Kristalose.
+In 2007, this reduction included \$1.1 million for damaged and expired product returns, \$610,000 for cash discounts, \$368,000 related to fee-for-service costs and \$235,000 for estimated rebates, chargebacks, and discounts related to Kristalose.
+For 2006, this reduction included \$680,000 related to damaged and expired product returns, \$253,000 related to cash discounts, \$179,000 related to fee-for-service costs and \$990,000 related to estimated rebates, chargebacks, and discounts related to Kristalose.

 Cost of products sold.
 Cost of products sold totaled approximately \$2.7 million in 2007, representing an increase of approximately \$0.3 million, or 11%, over cost of products sold in 2006 of approximately \$2.4 million.
-Of the increase, approximately 52% related to Acetadote and 48% related to Kristalose.
+Of the increase, approximately 52% related to Actadote and 48% related to Kristalose.
 Cost of products sold as a percentage of net revenues decreased from 13.5% in 2006 to 9.5% in 2007.
 The decrease in the cost of products sold as a percentage of net revenue was due to the shift in the sales mix.
-Acetadote cost of products sold as a percentage of Acetadote net revenue was not materially different between 2007 and 2006.
+Actadote cost of products sold as a percentage of Actadote net revenue was not materially different between 2007 and 2006.

 Selling and marketing.
 Selling and marketing expense totaled approximately \$10.1 million in 2007, representing an increase of approximately \$2.7 million, or 37%, over selling and marketing expense in 2006.
 Selling and marketing expense as a percentage of net revenue was 35.8% and 41.2% in 2007 and 2006, respectively.
-The dollar increase was primarily due to \$2.0 million in additional costs related to the new sales force created to promote Kristalose.
-Additionally, we incurred approximately \$0.7 million of increased royalty expense, of which \$0.4 million related to Acetadote and \$0.3 million related to Kristalose.
+The dollar increase was primarily due to \$2.0 million in additional costs related to the new sales force created to promote Kristalose (see Note 13 to the consolidated financial statements).
+Additionally, we incurred approximately \$0.7 million related to Acetadote and \$0.3 million related to Kristalose.
 We anticipate selling and marketing expense will grow as we expand both sales forces as well as our product lines.

 Research and development.
 Research and development expense for 2007 totaled approximately \$3.7 million, representing an approximate \$1.5 million, or 65%, increase over research and development expense in 2006 of approximately \$2.2 million.
-The increase was primarily due to the increased clinical studies in 2007 as we worked towards completing the studies of Caldolor.
-We expect research and development expense in 2008 to remain consistent with 2007 expense, and expect to include the NDA filing fee for Caldolor.
+The increase was primarily due to the increased clinical studies in 2007 as we worked towards completing the studies of Amelior.
+We expect research and development expense in 2008 to remain consistent with 2007 expense, and expect to include the NDA filing fee for Amelior.